Reading time: 7 min.

 Before hair transplant and 12 months after surgery (FUE, 800 grafts)

-Not all patients see final results after a year — for some, it can take up to 18 months.
-But by this point you’ll have the hair you’ve been dreaming of — so it’s worth the wait.
+Not all patients will see final results after a year.
+For some, it can take up to 18 months after surgery to see hair transplant growth.
+However, by this point in the transplant timeline you’ll have the hair you’ve been dreaming of so be patient because it’s worth the wait.

-You may experience ongoing hair loss in your non-transplanted areas.
+It should also be noted, that you may experience ongoing hair loss in your non-transplanted areas.
 This is normal (even expected) for people with hereditary pattern baldness.
 To keep your hair transplant looking fantastic beyond 12 months, men with male pattern baldness need to control their hair loss with solutions like Finasteride or Minoxidil.
-Without this, you may find you need top-up transplants in future.
+Without this, you may find you need top-up transplants in the future.

 See hair transplants after 10 years for information about long-term results and side effects.